Communist state: Analysis

 Socialist scholar Michael Parenti argues that communist states experienced greater economic development than they would have otherwise, or that their leaders were forced to take harsh measures to defend their countries against the Western Bloc during the Cold War.
 In addition, Parenti states that communist party rule provided some human rights such as economic, social and cultural rights not found under capitalist states such as that everyone is treated equal regardless of education or financial stability; that any citizen can keep a job; or that there is a more efficient and equal distribution of resources.

 Professors Paul Greedy and Olivia Ball report that communist parties pressed Western governments to include economic rights in the Universal Declaration of Human Rights.
 Professor David L. Hoffmann argues that many actions of communist party rule were rooted in the response Western governments gave during World War I and that communist party rule institutionalised them.
 While noting "its brutalities and failures", Milne argues that "rapid industrialisation, mass education, job security and huge advances in social and gender equality" are not accounted and the dominant account of communist party rule "gives no sense of how communist regimes renewed themselves after 1956 or why western leaders feared they might overtake the capitalist world well into the 1960s."

+However, a study by the Royal Society Open Science concluded that "Communism significantly negatively predicts HDI, income and health indices" and that "Post World War II economic growth in communist countries was modest, especially during the 1970s and 1980s, relative to non-communist European countries."
+During the latter half of the Communist era, Eastern Bloc states saw a protracted stagnation or decline in life expectancy and other health metrics, corresponding to a period of economic stagnation.
+Furthermore, a study by the Polish Sociological Review concluded that most Eastern European countries were reducing their disparity with the West already before the First World War, and the most competent reformers started catching up with the West again after the Fall of Communism.
+This stands in contrast to the Communist era, when most of the Eastern Bloc fell behind the West economically.